sangyx/sangyx/README.md

 Now, I'm working as a software development engineer in Alibaba Cloud.

-I'm interested in **graph mining and its application in Management and Social Science problems**.
+I'm interested in **graph mining and its application in Finance and Social Science problems**.

 If you're interested in my projects, feel free to contact my: sangyunxin.at.gmail.com.